-The International Development Department, University of Birmingham, is pleased to offer one scholarship for our MSc in International Development (with Mo Ibrahim Foundation Internship), for the academic year starting in September 2021.
+The International Development Department, University of Birmingham, is pleased to offer one scholarship for our MSc in Development Policy and Politics (with Mo Ibrahim Foundation Internship).

 The pathway for the Foundation scholarship comprises the following compulsory modules:

 - International Development (20 credits)

 - Development Policy and Politics (20 credits)

 - Dissertation (60 credits).
 An in depth focus on a topic of particular interest, with support from a supervisor.
 This may involve overseas fieldwork in a country chosen by the candidate.

 - Governance and State-building (20 credits)